-The Good Ancestor was published in the UK on July 16 and will be released in Australia on September 1 (ebook already available) and the United States on October 27.
-Editions in Dutch, Chinese, Portuguese, Slovenian and other languages will follow shortly.
+The Good Ancestor was published in the UK on 16th July 2020, and will be released in the United States on 3rd November.
+Editions in Dutch, Chinese, Korean, Portuguese, Swedish, Slovenian and other languages will follow shortly.

 About The Good Ancestor